Welcome to Government College University Lahore - Established 1864

 Prof. W. Bell

 Mr. Bell continued to officiate as principal and was subsequently confirmed in that appointment.
-There was several changes on the staff in this year. . . .
+There were several changes on the staff in this year...

 Prof. P.C.
 Dallingar (1896–98)